 Dr. Amjad earned her M.D. and Master’s of Public Health from Drexel University.
 She completed her residency and chief residency in internal medicine at Yale-New Haven Hospital and a fellowship in geriatric medicine and gerontology at Johns Hopkins University School of Medicine.
 She joined the faculty of Johns Hopkins in 2016.

-She is certified in internal medicine and geriatric medicine from the American Board of Internal Medicine.
-Her research focuses on informing and improving the care of older adults with dementia with research into safety, undiagnosed dementia, health services and new models of care.
+Her research focuses on informing and improving the care of older adults with dementia with research into underdiagnosis, hospitalization, and primary care in dementia.